New Orleans Saints Playoff Odds: July 2025

 New Orleans Saints Postseason Outlook and Predictions

-The Saints' secondary and defensive line are expected to be more dynamic and versatile.
-New Orleans has added DE Chase Young, S Justin Reid, and DT Davon Godchaux, to name a few.
-The team added depth to its defense in the draft with the selections of CB Quincy Riley, DT Vernon Broughton, and S Jonas Sanker.
+Defensively, the Saints upgraded with the additions of DE Chase Young, S Justin Reid, and DT Davon Godchaux.
+They also added depth in the draft, selecting CB Quincy Riley, DT Vernon Broughton, and S Jonas Sanker.

 New Orleans Saints Playoffs FAQs

 The New Orleans Saints have a 14.3% chance of making the 2025-26 NFL Playoffs, according to odds from DraftKings sportsbook.
-Currently at +600, the Saints have the fourth-longest playoff odds among all NFL teams.
+Currently at +600, the Saints have the third-longest playoff odds among all NFL teams.
+We expect these odds to change once the season kicks off.

 Yes, the Saints, and every other NFL team, for that matter, can make the playoffs since the season has yet to start.
 DraftKings sportsbook gives the Saints a 14.3% chance to make the playoffs based on the implied probability of +600 odds.